Pirates vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Pirates vs. Royals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Zack Greinke will take the mound for the Kansas City Royals in the first of a three-game series against the Pittsburgh Pirates and Connor Joe on Monday at 8:10 PM ET.
+The Kansas City Royals and Pittsburgh Pirates will play on Tuesday at Kauffman Stadium, at 8:10 PM ET, with Salvador Perez and Andrew McCutchen among those expected to deliver at the plate.

-The Royals are listed as -105 moneyline underdogs in this matchup against the favored Pirates (-115).
-A 9-run total is listed in this contest.
+The Pirates have been listed as +125 moneyline underdogs in this matchup with the favored Royals (-155).
+The total is 9 runs for this matchup.

 Rep your team with officially licensed Pirates gear!
 Head to Fanatics to find jerseys, shirts, and much more.